goblindegook/goblindegook.com/content/page/conference-kit.md

 ## Biography

-> Luís Rodrigues is based in Lisbon, Portugal and works as a staff engineer at
+> Luís Rodrigues was born in Portugal and is based in Rome, Italy, where he
-> NewStore.
-He is passionate about agile software development, test automation,
+> works as a staff engineer for NewStore.
+He is passionate about agile software
-> functional programming, and design.
+> development, test automation, functional programming, and design.

 ## Portrait